Salkantay Trek to Machu Picchu & Humantay Lagoon

 * All our tours are priced in US Dollar.

 $25 off per person

 Student discounts apply to anyone who has a valid UNIVERSITY STUDENT CARD at the time of the trek or who is 17-years-old or younger.
 For those using a University Student Card our under 17-years-old, we need to see a copy of their card or passport at the time of booking to receive the discount.

 More Information about STUDENT CARD

-This is a 3 star hotel and is based on sharing a room – either double, matrimonial or triple.
+This hotel is 3-star and is based on sharing a room - either double, matrimonial, or triple.
 There is a single room surcharge of $30 if you are booking alone.
 Rooms all include private bathrooms, with hot showers and wifi.
-We can also upgrade your hotel, if you prefer something fancier.
+We can also upgrade your hotel if you prefer something fancier.
 Please remember that the service you receive in Aguas Calientes may not be comparable to that in Cusco.
 Below is a list of possible upgrade options, although we can usually work with most hotels in Aguas Calientes.

 There are several optional upgrades you can include in this trip.
 Below is a quick list of prices, but check our Overview section for more details.

 Montana: $75 per person

 Another highlight of booking with Alpaca Expeditions is getting top equipment and probably the best food you will eat while in Peru.

 Every camping tour includes a spacious four-person tent that will be shared by only two people so you can spread out a bit.
 These are Eureka Timberline all-season tents.
 Our rentals are top of the line: Black Diamond Adjustable Walking Sticks and Thermarest Luxury Air Matts.
 Sleeping Bags rented from us are mummy-style down bags, and rated for 15C and liners are always included.